gmarkall/nbep-7/README.md

     @abstractmethod
     def reset(self):
         """
-        Clear up all resources in this context.
+        Clear up all memory allocated in this context.
         """

     @abstractmethod